AnudeepKonaboina/spark-with-hadoop-anywhere/docs/index.md

 ### Prerequisites

-Make sure you have these tools installed by following the installation steps in the README file:
+Make sure you have these tools installed by following the installation steps in the [README](https://github.com/AnudeepKonaboina/spark-with-hadoop-anywhere?tab=readme-ov-file#pre-requisites) file and then verify the istallation:
 - Docker Engine
-- Docker Compose (or `docker compose` plugin)
+- Docker Compose (or `docker-compose` plugin)
 - Git

 ```